lostjared/acidcamGL/README.md

 	make -j4

-You will still need to use install_name_tool on an app budle see copy.sh for how I do it
+You will still need to use install_name_tool on an app bundle see copy.sh for how I do it

 Run the program: